Baku Archipelago: Tourism

 Lately, tourism has been intensively developing in the Baku Archipelago.
-The Boyuk Zira island, of the islands located on the offshore of Baku, Azerbaijan’s capital, is on its way to a major expansion.
-The island will be divided into several areas; a park, a residential area, a military port etc. The park will be fragmented from the other areas, as its areas are subjected to strong winds.
+The Boyuk Zira island, of the islands located offshore of Baku, Azerbaijan’s capital, is on its way to a major expansion.
+The island will be divided into several areas; a park, a residential area, a military port, etc. The park will be fragmented from the other areas, as its areas are subjected to strong winds.
 Baku is famous for its Old City, and to commemorate this, old style house will be built within the town’s fortress.
-When it comes to religions, Azerbaijan is known as of the most tolerant countries in the world.
+When it comes to religions, Azerbaijan is known as one of the most tolerant countries in the world.
 A mosque, a church, and a synagogue are planned to be built.
 During the reign of the Soviet Union, Boyuk Zira has been known as a place where the Stalin’s prisoners were sent - to pay tribute to this, a common grave is set to be placed.

 Moreover, a mall, a school, and a clinic should be functioning on the island.
 Public events, such as summits, are projected to take place on the island.
-To ensue these, different venues including clubs and entertainment events are planned to take place on the other side of island, so that the residents will not be disturbed.
+To ensure these, different venues, including clubs and entertainment events, are planned to take place on the other side of island, so that the residents will not be disturbed.
 This project has interested a lot of foreign investors, and a total of two to three billion manat ($255 000 000 - $382 000 000) has been set to implement this.